OpenMDAO/mphys/docs/basics/remote_components.rst

 By default, any design variables, objectives, and constraints defined in the group will be added on the client side.
 Any other desired inputs or outputs must be added in the :code:`additional_remote_inputs` or :code:`additional_remote_outputs` options.
 On the client side, any "." characters in these input and output names will be replaced by :code:`var_naming_dot_replacement`.
+The screen output from a particular remote component's Nth server will be sent to :code:`mphys_<component name>_serverN.out`, where :code:`component name` is the subsystem name of the :code:`RemoteZeroMQComp` instance.
+The HPC job for the component's server is named :code:`MPhys<port number>`.
+Note that running the remote component in parallel is not supported, and a SystemError will be triggered otherwise.

 Example
 =======
-An example is provided for the `supersonic panel aerostructural example <https://github.com/OpenMDAO/mphys/tree/main/examples/aerostructural/supersonic_panel>`_.
+An example is provided for the `supersonic panel aerostructural case <https://github.com/OpenMDAO/mphys/tree/main/examples/aerostructural/supersonic_panel>`_.
-In this case, :code:`as_opt_parallel.py` provides the top-level OpenMDAO group, :code:`Model`.
+In this case, :code:`as_opt_parallel.py` provides the top-level OpenMDAO group, :code:`Model`, which is a :code:`MultipointParallel` class and thus evaluates MPhys aerostructural scenarios in parallel.
 The file :code:`mphys_server.py` points to this group when initializing the :code:`MPhysZeroMQServer` instance.
 The file :code:`as_opt_remote.py` is the top-level code that contains the remote component by initializing the :code:`RemoteZeroMQComp` instance with a :code:`run_server_filename` input of "mphys_server.py".
 The remote component uses a :code:`K4` pbs4py Launcher object, which will launch, monitor, and stop jobs using the K4 queue of the NASA K-cluster.